Superwoman is a Myth

 Ultimately, the impact of any cultural phenomenon, including superheroes, is complex and can differ from person to person.
 It is essential to encourage dialogue and understanding to address the broader societal issues related to gender roles and expectations.

-True equality will dawn the day society recognizes and celebrates achievements of all women rather than subjecting them to rigid norms and comparisons.
+True equality will dawn the day society recognizes and celebrates the achievements of all women rather than subjecting them to rigid norms and comparisons.

-passionate about teaching, books, music, family and friends, and definitely not in that
+passionate about teaching, books, music, family, and friends, and definitely not in that

 order.